cvent/lounge/README.md

 ##### Outside of the scope of this module:

 * Document and view management.
-There are two many patterns and ways of performing document and view management and view lookup that it is impractical to accomplish anything sane within a simple ODM.
+There are too many patterns and ways of performing document and view management and view lookup that it is impractical to accommodate anything sane within a simple ODM.
 This can easily be expanded on top of Lounge.
 * View queries.
 For same reasons this falls outside of the scope of Lounge.
 * Automatic document removal on key change.
 That is if a document key property changes, the new document is saved under